Kutluhandas/InsiderTestAutomationProject/README.md

 mvn -Dtest=InsiderCareerForQA -Dbrowser=chrome test

-browser can take the following values(but this test is more suitable for chrome):
+-Drowser can take the following parameters(but this test is more suitable for chrome):

 *chrome